gaia-dpci/GaiaXPy/docs/source/caveats.rst

 GaiaXPy works with Python 3.6 and later.

 Regarding the operating system used, an installation issue has been reported when using a system older than macOS Monterey 12.1.

+So far, no issues have been reported with Linux